Taube Family Foundation

 Overview

 The Taube Family Foundation was established in 1980 by Thaddeus "Tad" Taube, a Holocaust refugee who became a successful real estate entrepreneur and philanthropic leader.
 The foundation operates as one of two entities under Taube Philanthropies (alongside the Taube Foundation for Jewish Life and Culture).
-With assets totaling $35.4 million and annual giving of approximately $2.8 million, the foundation supports philanthropic projects primarily in the San Francisco Bay Area, with additional focus on Poland and Israel.
+With assets totalling $35.4 million and annual giving of approximately $2.8 million, the foundation supports philanthropic projects primarily in the San Francisco Bay Area, with additional focus on Poland and Israel.

-The foundation's mission centers on supporting education, strengthening civic and cultural institutions, and enriching Jewish life.
+The foundation's mission centres on supporting education, strengthening civic and cultural institutions, and enriching Jewish life.
 Following Tad Taube's death in September 2025, leadership has transitioned to his wife Dianne Taube as President, with the foundation's website stating it will continue to support its longstanding mission "to advance liberty, opportunity, and human dignity for generations to come."
-The foundation is known for both small grants in the thousands and transformative multi-million dollar gifts to organizations with which it maintains ongoing relationships, including Stanford University (over $100 million in total giving) and Lucile Packard Children's Hospital.
+The foundation is known for both small grants in the thousands and transformative multi-million dollar gifts to organisations with which it maintains ongoing relationships, including Stanford University (over $100 million in total giving) and Lucile Packard Children's Hospital.

 Funding Priorities

-Grant Programs
+Grant Programmes

 • Small to Medium Grants: $1,000 - $500,000 for various projects